Xesenix/webpack-scaffold/readme.md

 Its work in progress so workflow is kind of clunky:

-For development
+For development with HMR

-* Run `npm run build:dev` this will move all assets to `package.app.outPath` path
-* Run `npm run serve:dev` this will start `webpack-dev-server`
+* Run `npm run serve:dev` this will start `webpack-dev-server` if some assets won't appear you probably need to add them to `package.app.assets`

 For production build:

-* Run `npm run build:prod` this will move all assets to `package.app.outPath` path
+* Run `npm run build:prod` this will build project and move all assets to `package.app.outPath` path

+### Features

+* setting up build specific environmental variables
+* SASS
+* HMR for stylesheets
+* loading png, jpg, gif, svg assets from local project paths and node_modules
+* loading eot, svg, ttf, woff, woff2 fonts from local project paths and node_modules

 ### TODO

 This project is using __webpack v3__ and probably has a lot place for improvement like:
 * find a way to avoid need for using `$srcRoot` variable in stylesheet
-* auto detect assets included in html template
+* auto detect assets included in html template (this is problem if you override default behaviour of copying to production all assets)
-* remove the need for building app before all assets are available for `webpack-dev-serve`

 ## Documentation